For free nutrition information and advice, email Pat McKay

 If you are able to get plain raw blood, that is really the best; it isn’t that easy to find.
 Probably buying beef liver is the best source of plain raw blood.

-You may also try raw egg yolk broth; however, that doesn’t agree with some dogs.
-If your dog vomits yellow afterwards, that tells you raw egg broth is not for your dog.
+You may also try raw egg yolk broth; however, that doesn’t agree with some animals.
+If your animal vomits yellow afterwards, that tells you raw egg broth is not for your animal.

 Egg yolk broth: One RAW egg yolk (the yellow), mix with just enough purified water to be soupy and serve or thin enough to be given through a syringe.

-Colostrum broth cannot be given to dogs over the age of three months, because after three months of age, dogs no longer product lactase which is the enzyme that breaks down colostrum.
+Colostrum broth cannot be given to animals over the age of three months, because after three months of age, animals no longer product lactase which is the enzyme that breaks down colostrum.

 Do not give vegetable broth during this time.
 Carnivores need the protein from the meat or egg broth.
 Do not mix proteins.
 In other words, do not mix the raw beef broth with the raw egg yolk broth.
 Proteins must be given separately.

-When syringing a liquid into a dog’s mouth, be sure you syringe from one side of the mouth or the other.
-Do not syringe straight into the dog’s mouth from the front of his/her mouth.
-You want the dog to do the swallowing so the liquid goes down the right pipe.
+When syringing a liquid into an animal's mouth, be sure you syringe from one side of the mouth or the other.
+Do not syringe straight into the animal’s mouth from the front of his/her mouth.
+You want the animal to do the swallowing so the liquid goes down the right pipe.
 You do not want them to choke if it goes down their windpipe.